tsbolty/Weather-Dashboard/README.md

 on click of that button, it sets the display of that div to none and sets the first question page to block

-I know it could have been done more dynamically, but that's what I did to rotate between each question page.
+I know it could have been done more dynamically, but the finished product works perfectly.

 after the quiz is started, it shows your score at the top of the page and starts a 60 second timer in the right corner.